liannagoehring/comp426final/README.md

 # comp426final
-Creating a website to find recipes and local restaurants.
+Creating a web app to find recipes and local restaurants.
 Also includes a memory card game that gives a random recipe upon winning.